dariobaldini98/tesi_db/README.md

   - [CSS document to style the website](/tesi_db_style.css);

 ## :confetti_ball::tada: Latest News: I graduated! :tada::confetti_ball:
-The projest is now available for collaborative development: if you wish to complete the transcription (there are still 69 pages left) or suggest any change or improvement, feel free to ask.
+The project is now available for collaborative development: if you wanna suggest any change or improvement, just feel free to ask for access to the repository, and don't forget that there are still 69 pages left to complete the transcription...

 ![CC BY-NC-ND 4.0](https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png) All parts of this project are licensed under a [CC BY-NC-ND 4.0 International Licence](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en).